Handling Gift Aid overclaims and refunds (UK only)

 - Claimed - The donation has been included in a Gift Aid claim.
-The donation is locked and the amount cannot be edited.
-The donation date, method, fund, and notes can be edited.
-You have the option to "Refund Gift Aid" and choose between refunding the gift aid and/or reversing the donation too.
+The donation is locked and the 'date' and 'amount' cannot be edited.
+The donation 'method', 'fund' and 'notes' can be edited.
+You have the option to "Refund Gift Aid" and choose between refunding the Gift Aid only and/or reversing the donation too.
 Clicking on the donation status will redirect you to the claim where the donation is included.

 Reversing claimed donations and/or refunding the Gift Aid